theGobindSingh/ANIME-scraper-Downloader/README.md

 Phone (Call/Whatsapp) : +91 941557316

-E-Mail (I'll take time to respond as I'm very lasy) : android.gobind@gmail.com
+E-Mail (I'll take time to respond as I'm very lazy) : android.gobind@gmail.com

-Hope this helps connect you to the anime world.
+Hope this helps you connect to the anime world.